Development of the Women's World Chess Championship: Knock-out Championships

 Beginning in 2001, the women's championship, like the open one, was contested as single-elimination tournaments with 64 players playing mini-matches for six rounds until only one remained.
 In the case of the open title this format was widely criticized, since several of the tournaments played during this period (1998–2004) were won by players with relatively low ratings.
 This was taken by some as a devaluation of the title.
 In the case of the women's championship, however, all of the knock-out tournaments were actually won by players who have before or since proven that they do belong to the absolute world elite.

 Alternating formats

-Since 2010, the women's championship has been held every year but in two alternating formats.
-In even years, the championship is still decided in a 64-player knock-out tournament.
-In odd years, however, the reigning champion from the year before will then defend her title in a match against a challenger.
-The challenger is determined through a Grand Prix series of six tournaments.
-There are various ways to qualify for the Grand Prix, but the field consists of 18 players, most of which are among the very strongest in the world.
+From 2010, the women's championship was held every year but in two alternating formats.
+In even years, the championship was decided in a 64-player knock-out tournament.
+In odd years, the reigning champion from the year before defended her title in a match against a challenger determined through a Grand Prix series of six tournaments.
+This format ended after 2018, when a format similar to the open World Chess Championship was introduced, with the current champion defending in a match against the challenger who has qualified for and won the Candidates tournament.